nickrussler/highslide-4-wordpress-reloaded/readme.txt

 5. choose many styles or set your own in Advanced

 == Changelog ==
+= 1.19 =
+* New: You can now specify a img url instead a expander text title more details see forum post: http://bit.ly/epstZZ
+* Fix: in the new integrated HS JS Files, HS center didnt work probably
+* Fix: if using custom language strings I missed to apply a encoding, fixed.
+Shouldnt break the function anymore on any special chars.

 = 1.18 =
 * Included new minified JS and CSS files
 * Option in Advanced Options to toggle between minified and full JS/CSS version